vrikodar/P4ck3t/P4ck3t.md

 **So basically we can configure the switch to mirror traffic coming on one port to another or even traffic coming on one VLAN to another**

-Q. Why would you want to that ??
+Q. Why would you want to do that ??

 *For example*